Yaron2334/SystemMonitor/README.md

 2. Open SystemMonitor-Yaron in Droptop Four go to Preferences -> "Variables config" and follow the Instructions.

+(3. You can rename the temperature/fan (or any other) meters in HWiNFO by rightclicking -> rename.
+This will automaticaly change the Name in System Monitor.)

 If you have any questions or Requests write me on Discord: Yaron#1479 or in the [Droptop Discord](https://discord.com/invite/sr54GBHBxb)